zzc0817/zzc0817.github.io/resume_full.md

 **Waymo LLC**\
 Address: 1600 Amphitheatre Parkway Mountain View, CA 94043\
 Job Title: **Software Engineer**\
-Duties:
+Job Duties:
   * Develop software and tools to simulate Waymo's (software) driver using Google's infrastructure.
   * Develop and maintain several systems to make simulation tools accessible from the web.

 * 2018.04 - 2020.04 (location transfer from previous work)\
 **Google LLC**\
 Address: 1600 Amphitheatre Parkway Mountain View, CA 94043\
-*See below for duties, etc.*
+*See below for job title and job duties.*

 * 2016.08 - 2018.04\
 **Google (Beijing)** \
 Address: 6th Floor, Tower B, Raycom InfoTech Park, No. 2 Kexueyuan South Road, Zhongguancun, Beijing, China\
 Job Title: **Software Engineer**\
-Duties:
+Job Duties:
   * Develop, improve and maintain software and tools used for the Knowledge Graph.
   * Maintain and improve the Livegraph export pipeline, which generates different views of the Knowledge Graph for offline access.